 a.
-The Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW); b.
-Student: the student who is registered at Maastricht University, for the purpose of attending the courses and/or fulfilling the formal requirements of the study programme; c.
-Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year d.
-Programme: the master study programme as meant by article 1.1, e.
+Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; b Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; C. Board of Examiners: the board as meant by article 7.12 of the Act;

+d.
+Course Coordinator: an examiner who is responsible for the content of a certain course, workshop, colloquium, skills training, or other part of the study programme; e.
 Course/Module: a study unit of the study programme as meant by the Act, including a practical training; f.
-Tutorial Group Meeting: a practical exercise, as meant by article 7.13 paragraph 2, sub d of the Act; g.
-Practical Training: a module that provides practical exercise, as meant by article 7.13, paragraph 2, sub d of the Act; h.
+Credit: unit expressed in ECTS credits, with one study credit equalling 28 hours of study; g.
+Disability Support (DS): the central point at UM where Students with a disability and/or chronic illness can apply for facilities or support; h.
 Exam: the exam as part of the examination as meant by article 7.10 of the Act; i.
 Examination: all of the formal requirements (a total of 120 European credits) for the Research Master's study programme for a given specialisation, including exams, papers, assignments, internships, theses, and other requirements as specified for each course or part of the education; j.
-Credit: unit expressed in ECTS credits, with one study credit equalling 28 hours of study; k.
-Board of Examiners: the board as meant by article 7.12 of the Act; Ι. Examiner: the person, appointed by the Board of Examiners (article 7.12C of the Act), who is responsible for assessing student performance; m Course Coordinator: an examiner who is responsible for the content of a certain course, workshop, colloquium, skills training, or other part of the study programme; n.
-Faculty Board: the Executive Board of the Faculty of Psychology and Neuroscience of Maastricht University as meant by article 9.12 of the Act; 0.
-Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; p.
-Programme Committee: the representation and advisory board that carries out the duties described in Article 9.18 and 9.38c of the Act; q.
+Examiner: the person, appointed by the Board of Examiners (article 7.12C of the Act), who is responsible for assessing Student performance; k.
+Faculty Board: the Board of the Faculty of Psychology and Neuroscience of Maastricht University as meant by article 9.12 of the Act; l.
+Practical Training: a module that provides practical exercise, as meant by article 7.13, paragraph 2, sub d of the Act; m Profileringsfonds: provides financial support to Students who incur study delay through extraordinary circumstances such as family issues (force majeure), being a member of a committee or consultative body or by playing sport at a high level; n.
+Programme: the master study programme as meant by article 1.1; 0.
+Programme Committee: the representation and advisory board that carries out the duties described in Article 9.18 and 9.38c of the Act; p.
+Student(s): the Student who is registered at Maastricht University, for the purpose of attending the courses and/or fulfilling the formal requirements of the study programme; q.
+The Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW); r.
+Tutorial Group Meeting: a practical exercise, as meant by article 7.13 paragraph 2, sub d of the Act; s.
 UM: Maastricht University.